-Dearbhla O'Brien, commercial director of USIT in Dublin, said that there was a “huge interest initially” in the visa because the “Irish authorities promoted the new visa as being similar to the Australian 12 month working holiday model.”
+Dearbhla O'Brien, commercial director of USIT in Dublin, told the Irish Voice on Monday that there was a “huge interest initially” in the visa because the “Irish authorities promoted the new visa as being similar to the Australian 12 month working holiday model.”

 This, said O’Brien, was a mistake.
 “It is not at all like the Australian visa,” she said.

 Australia's working holiday program allows people aged between 18 and 30 to holiday in Australia and to supplement their travel funds through short-term employment for one year.
 The visa allows a stay of up to 12 months in Australia, regardless of whether the holder spends the whole time in Australia.
 There is an optional 12-month extension available for individuals who have completed three months specified work in designated rural areas of Australia.

 The difference, explains O’Brien, is that applicants for the new one year J visa must have graduated from a college program in the last 12 months and must work in their field of study when they arrive in the U.S., unlike the Australia visa which allows visa holders to work in whatever area they chose.

 “This really confused people,” said O’Brien.

 Irish citizens called USIT wanting to apply for the new J visas assuming the same rules applied.

 O’Brien says that the new J visa was “not in fact anything new to the internship program (the 18 month J-1 visa program) already in existence.”

 Although O’Brien would not disclose how many actual applications they approved for a J interview – “this is a competitive market here in Ireland and such information is considered competitively sensitive – she did say the numbers were very low.